Euzil/Christiano_Roboto/readme.md

 **Team Members:** Theresa Gräbner, Youran Wang, Djamal Halim

+## Contribution

+Every team member contributed equally to the project.

 ## Overview

 This project implements a comprehensive walking controller for the AiNex humanoid robot that features a complete motion sequence from standing to ball kicking with celebration.
 The system uses Task Space Inverse Dynamics (TSID) for whole-body control and integrates with ROS2 for real-time robot communication.